 Vision Loss and Workers’ Compensation

 If you suffer from vision loss—your ability to work may be affected.
 For example, construction workers who suffer severe vision loss can’t work safely on a construction site anymore.
 The risk is just too great, especially for jobs that involve handling toxic chemicals or driving.
 Vision loss in the workplace can mean that you won’t be able to safely perform your duties anymore.

 Losing your eyesight can be one of the most serious work-related injuries.
-Workplace vision loss can be debilitating, leaving workers unable to perform their duties, along with the inability to perform other day to day activities like driving.
-Losing your vision can permanently put you out of work, leaving workers with little options when it comes to their livelihood.
+Workplace vision loss can be debilitating, leaving workers unable to perform their duties, along with the inability to perform other day-to-day activities like driving.
+Losing your vision can permanently put you out of work, leaving workers with few options when it comes to their livelihood.